-Course begins: June 1, 2023; Course Ends: July 7, 2023
+Course begins: May 28, 2025; Course Ends: July 2, 2025

 Course Description: EDUA 6389 is a study of federal and state programs currently being used in Texas Public Schools.
 This course is entirely online so ready access to the Internet is required.
 It is an asynchronous online course that utilizes Blackboard.
 Blackboard may be reached from the Sul Ross homepage by using the quick link feature.
-This course begins on June 1 and ends on July 07, 2023.
+This course begins on May 28 and ends on July 02, 2025.

 Course Performance Standards, Knowledge and Skills: Students will examine the school leadership role as it relates to promoting the success of all students through leadership and management of the district and campus organization, operations and resources to provide for an appropriate quantity and quality of education.
-Coordination and collaboration between regular and special programs in order to meet all students' needs requires comprehensive planning, implementation, and monitoring to ensure the desired success.
+Coordination and collaboration between regular and special programs to meet all students' needs requires comprehensive planning, implementation, and monitoring to ensure the desired success.